Dyalog/APLCourse/docs/cells-and-axes.md

 2 7
 ```

-We can tell the function `+⌿` to only *see* rank-2 subarrays.
-The first axis of each rank-2 subarray is that along which the columns lie.
-This way, we can get the total spent on each week day over the two weeks:
+To get the total spent on each week day over the two weeks, we can tell the function `+⌿` to only *see* the tables for each product — the rank-2 subarrays.
+The first axes of each rank-2 subarray are the columns of each product table:

 ```APL
       (+⌿⍤2)cost